pavitrajha/hacktoolkit/README.md

-hacktoolkit is a all in one tool that install all the hacking tools for a biggner if you are a bignner in the world of hacking then this tool is made for you
+hacktoolkit is a all in one tool that install all best hacking tools for a pro hacker if you want to become a pro in the world of hacking then this tool is made for you
 REQUIREMENTS:-
                12GB storage